yongjianxu/comm_run/README.md

 # comm_run
-provide the env and cmds to reproduce communication test done
+provide the env and cmds to reproduce some communication test

 communication type: in the project:
 1. ib_write_bw